Artwork by Sadye Rasmussen

 - CREATE ART!

-- Download Application Form, fill it out and bring it to the Jury Session.
+- Download Application Form, fill it out and bring it to one of the Drop-in Jury Sessions.

 - An additional Parent/Child meeting will be mandatory once child is juried into Kids’ Art Fair.